- What are real-time payments?

 - Validation: Your bank immediately checks that you have enough funds and validates the request

-- Secure messaging: If verified, your bank sends a secure payment message to the central payment network.
-This message includes your transaction details, recipient information, and authentication data
+- Secure messaging: If verified, your bank sends a secure payment message to the central payment rails.
+This message includes your transaction details, recipient information, and authentication data.

 - Authentication: The central system verifies the transaction by checking digital signatures, looking for fraud indicators, and confirming both banks are valid participants